Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

-Independence Day has been celebrated with firework displays since the 1770s.
-Public shows are available in large and small communities, and some families plan private celebrations as well.
-As you celebrate, remember to exercise extreme caution when using the devices, as deaths and injuries occur every year.
+Independence Day has been celebrated with firework displays since the late 1770s.
+Public shows are put on in large and small communities, and some families plan private celebrations as well.
+As you celebrate, remember to exercise extreme caution when using fireworks, which cause injuries and deaths every year.

-In 2020, the Consumer Product Safety Commission reported 18 deaths from direct impact of fireworks, and more than 15,000 injuries were treated at emergency departments in the U.S. About 74% of these injuries occurred within a four-week period around Independence Day, from mid-June to mid-July.
+In 2021, the Consumer Product Safety Commission reported nine deaths related to fireworks and more than 11,500 injuries that were treated at emergency departments in the U.S. About 74% of these injuries occurred within a four-week period around Independence Day, from mid-June to mid-July.

 Overall, about 32% of all firework-related injuries were burns.
 Hands and fingers are the most commonly injured parts of the body, accounting for about 31% of cases.
-These types of injuries often occur when people hold onto lit fireworks.
-Sparklers also cause burns to hands and arms, especially in small children
+These types of injuries often occur when people hold lit fireworks.
+Sparklers can also cause burns to hands and arms, especially in small children.

-Eyes are especially susceptible to injury from fireworks as well.
-Eye wounds account for about 15% of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.
+Eyes are especially susceptible to injury from fireworks.
+Eye wounds account for about 14% of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.

-If an eye injury occurs, a person's instinct might be to rinse the eyes, but people shouldn't rinse, rub or apply pressure to the eyes.
-Doing so may result in irritants, such as charcoal or gunpowder, to move around the eye and cause further damage.
-Instead, you should seek immediate medical attention.
+If an eye injury occurs, don't rinse, rub or apply pressure to the eye.
+This may cause irritants, such as charcoal or gunpowder, to move around the eye, leading to further damage.
+Instead, seek immediate medical attention.

-- Be sure to read all safety information and instructions for proper use.
+- Be sure to read and follow all safety information and instructions for proper use.